SenseLogic/ATLAS/README.md

 ## Usage

-This plugin is best used :
+This plugin is meant to be used :

 *   On a Notion vault converted with [Topaz](https://github.com/senselogic/TOPAZ) :
     ```sh
     topaz --fix-paths --fix-newlines --fix-video-links --fix-titles --fix-indexes NOTION_EXPORT_FOLDER/ OBSIDIAN_VAULT_FOLDER/
     ```
-*   With those companion plugins :
+*   In synergy with the following plugins :
     *   Local Images Plus :
         *   Process all new markdown files : yes.
         *   Process all new attachments : yes.